Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 There is a portion of the City of West Fargo that receives water service from the Cass Rural Water District but sewage service from the City of West Fargo.
 In order to bill for sewage, the City of West Fargo will receive the customer’s monthly water meter reading from Cass Rural Water District and determine the sewage charge from that information.

-According to the Water Environmental Federation’s manual of practice no. 27, determining flow for wastewater is a complicated by the fact that most customers are not metered for wastewater flow.
+According to the Water Environmental Federation, determining flow for wastewater is a complicated by the fact that most customers are not metered for wastewater flow.
 Even if a large user is metered for flow, the meters themselves tend to have some challenges on reliability.
 As a result, one of the most common approaches to determining the volume for wastewater is using the metered water use.

 All of the industry standards and recommend approaches rely on the metered water consumption to some extent due to the cost and impracticality of metering wastewater flow.
-Under the new water and sewer rate structure, the City of West Fargo will use metered water usage, but put a cap on residential usage to account for much of the summer water flow that may not go into the sewer system.
+Under the new water and sewer rate structure, the City of West Fargo will use metered water usage, but put a cap on residential usage.
+This is done to account for much of the summer water flow that may not go into the sewer system.